-2.1 Gatehouse School is committed to safeguarding and promoting the welfare of all pupils in our care, and expects all staff, governors and volunteers to share this commitment.
-To achieve this, the School seeks to create a safe school environment and a strong pastoral system.
+- 2.1 Gatehouse School is committed to safeguarding and promoting the welfare of all pupils in our care, and expects all staff, governors and volunteers to share this commitment.
+To achieve this, the School seeks to create a safe school environment and a strong pastoral system where pupils who have been subject to any form of abuse can report the matter confident that it will be taken seriously.
+They will not be made to feel ashamed of making a report and will be fully supported.
 Staff are trained to listen to pupils' concerns, identify issues early and respond appropriately following agreed procedures.
-The School will consider, at all times, what is in the best interest of the child and act accordingly.

-- 2.2 The School will take all reasonable measures to: - ensure that we practise safer recruitment in checking the suitability of staff, governors and volunteers (including staff employed by other organisations) to work with children and young people.
-Staff recruitment procedures are outlined in detail in the School's Safer Recruitment Policy; - ensure that, where staff from other organisations are working with our pupils on another site, we have received confirmation that appropriate child protection checks and procedures apply to those members of staff and that any such checks do not raise any issues of concern in relation to the suitability of those staff members working with children; - follow the inter-agency procedures of the Tower Hamlet Safeguarding Children Partnership and contribute to inter-agency working; - support pupils in need through early intervention and, where appropriate, support them in co-operation with multi-agencies who are working to the Common Assessment Framework (CAF) and as part of the Team around the Child (TAC) approach; - be alert to signs of abuse, both in the School and from outside and to protect each pupil from any form of abuse, whether from an adult or another pupil; - deal appropriately with every suspicion or complaint of abuse and support pupils who have been abused in accordance with their agreed child protection plan; - design and operate procedures which promote this policy, but which, so far as possible, ensure that teachers and other staff who are innocent are not prejudiced by false allegations; - be alert to the needs of pupils with physical and mental health conditions; - operate robust and sensible health and safety procedures; - operate clear and supportive policies on drugs, alcohol and substance misuse; - assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology, based on an understanding of the potential risk in the local area; - identify children who may be vulnerable to radicalisation, and know what to do when they are identified; - take all practicable steps to ensure that School premises are as secure as circumstances permit; - teach pupils about safeguarding issues and about how to keep themselves safe (including on-line); and when working from home online - ensure that any deficiencies in our child protection and safeguarding procedures are remedied without delay.
+The School will consider, at all times, what is in the best interest of the child and act accordingly. - 2.2 The School will take all reasonable measures to: - ensure that we practise safer recruitment in checking the suitability of staff, governors and volunteers (including staff employed by other organisations) to work with children and young people.
+Staff recruitment procedures are outlined in detail in the School's Safer Recruitment Policy; - ensure that, where staff from other organisations are working with our pupils on another site, we have received confirmation that appropriate child protection checks and procedures apply to those members of staff and that any such checks do not raise any issues of concern in relation to the suitability of those staff members working with children; - follow the inter-agency procedures of the Tower Hamlet Safeguarding Children Partnership and contribute to inter-agency working; - support pupils in need through early intervention and, where appropriate, support them in co-operation with multi-agencies who are working to the Common Assessment Framework (CAF) and as part of the Team around the Child (TAC) approach; - be alert to signs of abuse, both in the School and from outside and to protect each pupil from any form of abuse, whether from an adult or another pupil; - consider whether children are at risk of abuse or exploitation in situations outside of their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation. - deal appropriately with every suspicion or complaint of abuse and support pupils who have been abused in accordance with their agreed child protection plan; - design and operate procedures which promote this policy, but which, so far as possible, ensure that teachers and other staff who are innocent are not prejudiced by false allegations; - be alert to the needs of pupils with physical and mental health conditions; - operate robust and sensible health and safety procedures; - operate clear and supportive policies on drugs, alcohol and substance misuse; - assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology, based on an understanding of the potential risk in the local area; - · identify children who may be vulnerable to radicalisation, and know what to do when they are identified; - take all practicable steps to ensure that School premises are as secure as circumstances permit; - teach pupils about safeguarding issues and about how to keep themselves safe (including on-line); and when working from home online ensure that any deficiencies in our child protection and safeguarding procedures are remedied without delay.